 Stubbs' struggles in his second season with the Rockies resulted in his release and subsequent pick up by Texas in August, where he proceeded to serve as primarily a defensive replacement with just 26...

 Drew Stubbs Contract Information:

-Signed a minor league deal with the Rangers in August 2015.
+Signed a contract with the Rangers in May of 2016.

 To instantly reveal our fantasy analysis of every player – including Drew Stubbs – simply subscribe now.